Welcome to Jaredia

 New isles have surfaced in the gaps between Great Java/Borneo and Papua, too.
 The Timor routes, the Borneo route and the Taiwan-Luzon route mentioned above are now short, relatively easy island-hops, making it likely Jaredians would settle Australia long before we managed it (around 40,000 BP).
 A wave of mass extinctions probably still resulted, but the invaders might be so early and primitive that (as in our Africa and Eurasia, and unlike Australia and Americas) many large animals would have time to adapt, learn to fear humans, and survive (to be domesticated later on?).
 Whether or not that happens, Australia is likely richer in megafauna as well as biomass--full of giant lizards, marsupials, and flightless birds.
 And people--even before agriculture, it's so much larger and richer, it could support millions.

 New Zealand can scoff at the buzz saw.
 With the lower sea level, it's much larger, though a narrow strait still separates the two islands.
 But it reaches 66 degrees south!
-It's quite Nordic, with fjords and somber forests thinning to tundra in the far south (our North Island).
+Without an Antarctic ice cap, the climate's milder than Earth at this latitude; New Zealand's quite Nordic, with fjords and somber forests thinning to tundra in the far south (our North Island).
 Yet the north, below Mt Cook, is fertile and cool-temperate; south-Australian settlers would find it a second homeland.

 This great chain--fifty or more islands, not our eight--is cool and rainy, but rarely snowy in winter on the coasts, though great glaciers cover the volcanoes--when they're not busy building more land.
 Ice and fire!
 The latitude is close to 60 south--not far from our Antarctic Peninsula, or Kamchatka--but without a true polar cap, winters are no worse than England's.
 Our South Australians will flourish.